dddavid4real/HistGen/README.md

   - [Issues](#issues)
   - [License and Usage](#license-and-usage)

+## News
+- **2024-12-18**: Tokenizer for HistGen is uploaded, better decoding capability is unlocked.
+Check modules.tokenizers for details.
+- **2024-12-18**: Ground Truth Reports are further cleaned and uploaded.
+Check the HuggingFace Datasets for more details.
+- **2024-12-18**: Baselines models are uploaded.
+- **2024-11-12**: HistGen WSI-report dataset is available on HuggingFace Datasets!
+(Also the annotation files!)
+- **2024-08-10**: Codes for feature extraction (CLAM) is uploaded.
+- **2024-06-17**: Our paper is accepted by MICCAI2024! 🎉

 ## TO-DO
 - [x] Release the source code for training and testing HistGen
 - [x] Release the diagnostic report data